sframe-wg/sframe/draft-ietf-sframe-enc.md

 necessary to transmit a given media stream.
 Exactly how much overhead will be added depends on several factors:

-* How many senders are involved in a conference (length of KID)
+* The number of senders involved in a conference (length of KID)
-* How long the conference has been going on (length of CTR)
+* The duration of the conference (length of CTR)
 * The cipher suite in use (length of authentication tag)
 * Whether SFrame is used to encrypt packets, whole frames, or some other unit